Bridging Nations,

 Celebrating visionary leaders who are advancing the Australia–India relations.

-Prof. Kamala Kanta Dash
+Kamala Kanta Dash

 Secretary, AusInd Bridge Foundation (India)